vtluug/phenny/README.md

 Testing
 -------
-You will need `python-nose` and `python-mock`.
-To run the test, simply run `nosetests` or `nosetests3`, depending on your distribution.
+You will need the Python3 versions of `python-nose` and `python-mock`.
+To run the test, simply run `nosetests3`.

 Authors
 -------